 The legal hold requires the preservation of all records and other information detailed in the legal hold notice.
 With regard to electronic records and information, all such active, distributed and archived materials must be preserved.
-Back-up tapes that only containing records or other information redundant to that which is beingthose maintained as active or archived data, will be recycled or destroyed in accordance with KIUC's regular back-up tape policy/practice.
+Back-up tapes containing records or other information redundant to those maintained as active or archived data, will be recycled or destroyed in accordance with KIUC's regular back-up tape policy/practice.